syedshazli/Leetcode-Practice/README.md

   *  if list1/list 2 is not null, current.next = list1/list2.
 This is because after we went through the lists, one of them was outstandingly greater/smaller. so we just append what's left onto current
   * return dummy.next, since dummy is just the first value of current
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-FIRST PYTHON SOLUTION: [Problem 11]: Valid Anagram: Given two strings s and t, return true if t is an anagram of s, and false otherwise.
+EASY: FIRST PYTHON SOLUTION: [Problem 11]: Valid Anagram: Given two strings s and t, return true if t is an anagram of s, and false otherwise.

 An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.